lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/Header/README.md

 As the name suggests, desktop-only actions are intended to display on desktop screens only.
 They generally work as flex containers that define vertical alignment and spacing.

-There are two slots you can use: primary actions (aligned to left in LTR documents), and secondary actions (aligned to right).
+If you need to align actions to the end of the Header, use the `isAtEnd` prop.

 👉 It is critical to **make sure all your actions fit the Header on the desktop breakpoint**.
 Spirit intentionally does not provide any overflow